Find out where we will take you diving!

 Our northern dive sites provide more advanced diving, due to their location.
 They are in unprotected areas and therefore prone to rougher surface conditions.
 These sites can offer more untouched reefs and larger animal encounters as they are rarely visited.

 The diving on these off shore pinnacles can present some breath taking experiences.
 Prone to stronger currents and rough seas these underwater mounts guarantee some much needed protection for the abundant marine life.

 2. The Chikuzen (85ft)

 A 270ft Korean Refrigerator ship which went down in the early 80ies is possibly the most exposed dive site in the BVI’s.
 Offering an oasis to countless numbers of rays, sharks and larger game fish.
 On some dives the ship can be hard to see due to the sheer numbers of marine life that engulf her.

 Our most popular dive sites are located in the Dog Islands, only a 15-20 minute ride out.
-There is some spectacular diving around these islands; underwater sea mounts, huge coral canyons, a plane wreck, plenty for all levels of divers.
+There is some spectacular diving around these islands; underwater sea mounts, huge coral canyons, a plane wreck, all with a large variety of marine life.
+Something for all levels of divers.

 3. Cowsmouth (15ft – 65ft)

 Named after the two arches positioned inside the headland of Mt Point.
 It has countless possibilities of routes; from a deep wall on the western side to the towering coral formations on the eastern side.

 4. Big Grotto (15ft – 65ft)

 Big Grotto is a swim through which will take you diving under an arch into a cathedral like room leading to the surface.
 It is a great spot for seeing schools of creole wrasse and some of our smaller critters such as cleaner shrimps and arrow crabs.